Amateur Aurora Chasing for the Intermountain West – North America Webcam and Weather Stations

 3. SWPC GOES Solar Ultraviolet Imager (SUVI) - Thematic Map: Under the "GOES Solar Ultraviolet Imager (SUVI)," choose the Thematic Map by scrolling to the bottom of the selection grid.
 This thematic map distinguishes active bright regions (that are higher than the mean solar surface) from coronal hole regions (that are lower than the mean solar surface).
 It is easier to interpret than the daily SWPC Solar Synotic Map.
 Other images and movies on the SUVI page include the basic suite of solar disk movies in hydrogren alpha, calcium and high temperature iron wavelengths.
 The golden brown 195 angstrom image reveals the emission of 11-times ionized iron atoms (Fe XII), regions of high solar temperature, solar flares and coronal mass ejections (CMEs).
 The Thematic Map also succinctly identifies active prominence regions on both solar limbs.

-4. University of Alaska at Fairbanks Geophysical Institute: This main oval model is covers tonight's next hours.
+4. University of Alaska at Fairbanks Geophysical Institute: This main oval model covers tonight's next hours.
 The model is based on ground magnetometer station historical data.
 It was the primary model before Ovation Prime.
 Its predictions are more conservative than Ovation Prime.

 5. University of North Dakota: The YouTube url of the North Dakota Physics Department webcam changes nightly.
 Check the timestamp on this webcam video (and for all other stations) to confirm that you are watching a current real-time video.
 If prior night's video is being displayed, e.g., for the North Dakota Physics Department webcam, navigate to the top of the provider's YouTube video channel and look for a "Live" video tab.